Kubernetes

 Kubernetes has a strong community effort and support from major cloud providers such as Google Cloud, Microsoft Azure, and IBM Cloud.
 It supports running stateful workloads like databases and provides efficient storage orchestration.

-It also has a robust ecosystem of third-party tools that extend its functionality.
+It has a lot of third-party tools that can greatly extend its functionality and what you can do with it.
 Additionally, Kubernetes has a centralized control plane, which provides a unified interface for cluster management and workload scheduling.

 Resource Requirements